I Do See Color

 ADVERTISEMENT ~ Amazon

 As an Amazon affiliate, I earn a percentage from purchases with my referral links.
 I know some consumers are choosing to boycott Amazon for its DEI removal.
-However, after thinking about this thoroughly, I want to continue promoting cool products from small businesses, women-owned businesses and (specifically) Black-owned businesses who still feature their items on Amazon.
-As of the first date of Black History Month 2025, each new post will ALWAYS include a MINIMUM of one product sold by a Black-owned business.
-(I have visited the seller’s official site to verify that Amazon Black-owned logo.)
-I am (slowly) doing this with older, popular posts too.
-If you still choose to boycott, I 100% respect that decision.
+However, I enjoy promoting intriguing products from small businesses, women-owned businesses and Black-owned businesses who still feature their items on Amazon.
+All four of my Substack publications include a MINIMUM of one product sold by a VERIFIED Black-owned business.
+If you still choose to boycott, I 100% respect your decision.

 This book is available in paperback, hardcover, Kindle and audiobook.